 Final Thoughts on How to Plan a Trip to Paris

 There you have it – a complete guide on how to plan the perfect trip to Paris.
 I’ve covered everything from how to get to Paris to where to stay and more.
-I’ve even thrown in a quick itinerary that you can use as a simple guide to help you plan your trip.
+I’ve even thrown in a quick itinerary and Paris travel tips that you can use as a simple guide to help you plan your trip.

 For more information about the City of Light, why not check out my guide on 37 Interesting Facts about Paris to discover some information you may not have known about this incredible city.